On 1 October 2019, referrals from general practitioners (GPs) to allied health services changed for DVA clients.

 - Open Arms – Veterans & Families Counselling, which provides free and confidential counselling to anyone who has served at least one day in the Australian Defence Force and the veteran community

 - therapies that have other treatment limits.
-The Notes for Allied Health Providers and relevant fee schedule will advise which therapies are excluded from the treatment cycle.
+The relevant provider notes and fee schedule will advise which therapies are excluded from the treatment cycle.

-Referrals from GPs to medical specialists (including surgeons and psychiatrists) are not subject to the treatment cycle.
+Referrals from GPs to specialist doctors (including surgeons and psychiatrists) are not subject to the treatment cycle.

 Are any clients excluded from the new referral arrangements?

 The treatment cycle does not apply to exercise physiology or physiotherapy services for TPI Gold Card holders.

 This means that TPI clients can have as many sessions for exercise physiology or physiotherapy as clinically necessary in the period covered by existing referral arrangements – that is either annual or ongoing referrals.

 This exclusion applies to all veterans who hold a DVA Gold Card embossed with the letters ‘TPI’, including clients who receive the Special Rate Disability Pension under the MRCA.

 Will I be able to access allied health services outside of the treatment cycle arrangements?

 In addition to TPI veterans who are exempt for exercise physiology and physiotherapy services, as part of the treatment cycle arrangements, DVA has developed the At Risk Client Framework for assessing DVA clients who may need tailored arrangements outside of the treatment cycle in exceptional circumstances.
 The Framework aims to provide tailored referral and care arrangements for the minority of clients for whom the treatment cycle would detrimentally impact upon their health, wellbeing or treatment; and/or place on them an unreasonable burden or imposition.